 Not every community association has the same needs.
 The features that matter most depend primarily on size, whether the community is self-managed or professionally managed, and the complexity of the financial structure.

-Pricing across association management platforms follows a few common structures.
-Understanding how each works helps you compare total cost accurately, not just the headline price.
+Pricing across association management platforms follows a few common structures: flat monthly tiers based on unit count, per-unit monthly fees, or household-bracket pricing for smaller communication-focused tools.
+Understanding how each works helps compare total cost accurately, not just the headline price.

-A community of 100 units can expect to pay $100 to $300 per month for a full-featured association management platform.
-Very small communities (under 25 units) may find platforms starting at $15 to $50 per month.
-Enterprise platforms serving large portfolios are typically quoted individually.
-Always request a total cost breakdown including any setup fees, training fees, and per-transaction payment processing costs before comparing.
+A community of 100 units can generally expect a range of roughly $60 to $250 per month for a full-featured platform, depending on the feature set and vendor.
+Very small or communication-only tools can start under $25 per month.
+Always request a total cost breakdown including setup fees, training fees, and per-transaction payment processing costs before comparing.

 Legacy association management systems required local installation, IT support, and manual backups.
 Data lived on a server in someone's office or home.
 Updates required a technician.
 Remote access was limited or nonexistent.